Screenshot of the content spec

 Strategy, content, and UX copy for personalized SEO reports

 I was both Product Manager and UX Manager for this feature.
-I set strategy, created the content, and did the final UX writing.
+I set design strategy, created the content, and did the final UX writing.

 I mapped out the user journey on a giant whiteboard and annotated it with insights from user interviews.
 This helped me break down the problems we needed to solve, and do it from the user's point of view.